10. Divide the total cost by the number of students and charge for a field trip! Good news? NO BUSES! Way cheaper. Usually $2-3 per student.

 9. Use school funds!
 Okay, we know this doesn’t happen very often, but sometimes a little can be squeezed to offset the big number.

 8. PTA/PTO funds!
-Parent Teacher Organizations love funding this programs because they reach all of the students in a school, not just one grade level.
+Parent Teacher Organizations love funding these programs because they reach all of the students in a school, not just one grade level.

 7. Are you a Title 1 school?
 We are eligible to be paid with Title 1 money, due to our stringent alignment to the standards!
 (We’ll also waive your deposit.)